juliorosseti/juliorosseti/README.md

 I'm a Software Engineer from Brazil 🇧🇷 with 10 years of experience working with Frontend and Backend development.

 - 💻 I currently work at [SOFT4 Soluções e Consultoria](https://soft4.com.br/) for [Softdesk](https://softdesk.com.br/)
-- 📚 Studying English, React, Express with Node.Js and Architecture
+- 📚 Studying English, React, Express w/ Node.Js and Architecture
 - 💭 Ask me about **JavaScript**, **PHP**, **HTML**, **CSS**, **SQL**, **Stream**
 - 🧠 But I'm always open to discover new things
 - 👋🏻 I'm looking to collaborate on Open Source Projects